martingalloar/ansible-tentacool/README.md

 Example Playbook
 ----------------

-The following example playbook installs Tentacool with the name honeypot, and registers the identity "honeypot" to publish and subscribe to the "honeypot.events" hpfeed channel:
+The following example playbook installs Tentacool with the name `honeypot`, and registers the identity `honeypot` to publish and subscribe to the `honeypot.events` hpfeed channel:

     - hosts: servers
       roles: